 A home-based childcare center can be a great business opportunity for aspiring entrepreneurs who love children.
 When operating out of your home, the startup costs and risks are low when compared to other businesses, while the opportunity for monetary and emotional rewards are high.

-There are many things to consider when deciding to open a home-based childcare center.
+There are many things to consider when deciding to open a in home child care center.
 First and foremost, you will need to have a thorough understanding of early childhood education.
 You will have children in your care that are in the stage of life where they are doing the most important cognitive development, and so it is your responsibility to provide them with a suitable environment to meet their needs.

 Additionally, even though it is in your home, a home daycare is still a business and needs to be thought of as such.
 From budgeting and taxes to licensing and regulations, you will need to handle the business side of child care as well.